-Recent adoption of GFPP by the City of LA and LA Unified School District (LAUSD) marks a major accomplishment in the strengthening of a sustainable regional food system.
-On October 24, 2012, the City of Los Angeles became the first institution in the country to sign the Good Food Purchasing Pledge.
+GFPP was developed by the Los Angeles Food Policy Council in 2012, and the City of Los Angeles became the first institution to adopt it on October 24, 2012.
 Just weeks later, the Los Angeles Unified School District—which serves 650,000 meals each day and is the largest food purchaser in Los Angeles—became the second institution to sign on.
-Through this program, we are working to increase the consumption of Good Food and improve the quality of 750,000 meals served daily by LAUSD and City of LA nutrition programs and facilities.
+By working with these institutions on GFPP, we aim to increase the consumption of Good Food and improve the quality of 750,000 meals served daily by LAUSD and City of LA nutrition programs and facilities.

 In the same way that individuals “vote with their fork,” institutions can support their values through the producers and practices they support with their food budgets, and Los Angeles is leading the way.
 Making changes at LAUSD, the City of LA, and other large, local institutions can create an economic shift to increase affordability and availability of Good Food, with resulting benefit to the water, air, and public health of all.
 And with a clear standard to aspire to, institutions are empowered to demand better ingredients from producers and provide better meals to consumers.

 LAUSD’s adoption of GFPP has already demonstrated how this model can drive significant changes.
 LAUSD now spends more money locally: In 2013, LAUSD purchased over $50 million from businesses within 200 miles, including about $10 million in produce coming from local growers.
 Increased demand for local businesses means new jobs: manufacturers and processers providing more food for LAUSD created over 150 new well-paying food chain jobs.